The Fortune Cookie

-The Fortune Cookie (alternative British title: Meet Whiplash Willie) is a 1966 American black comedy film directed, produced and co-written by Billy Wilder.
+The Fortune Cookie (released in the United Kingdom as Meet Whiplash Willie) is a 1966 American black comedy film directed, produced and co-written by Billy Wilder.
 It is the first film in which Jack Lemmon collaborated with Walter Matthau.
 Matthau won an Academy Award for Best Supporting Actor for his performance.
 The film was co-produced by Wilder's Phalanx Productions in cooperation with Lemmon's independent film production company, Jalem Productions.

 Plot

-CBS cameraman Harold "Harry" Hinkle is injured when (fictional) football player Luther "Boom Boom" Jackson of the Cleveland Browns runs into him during a home game at Municipal Stadium.
-Harry's injuries are minor, but his conniving lawyer brother-in-law, William H. "Whiplash Willie" Gingrich, convinces him to pretend that his leg and hand have been partially paralyzed so that they can receive a huge indemnity from the insurance company.
+CBS cameraman Harold "Harry" Hinkle is injured when (fictional) football player Luther "Boom Boom" Jackson of the Cleveland Browns collides with him during a home game at Municipal Stadium.
+Though Harry's injuries are minor, his conniving lawyer brother-in-law, William H. "Whiplash Willie" Gingrich, convinces him to pretend that his leg and hand have been partially paralyzed so that they can receive a huge indemnity from the insurance company.
 Initially opposed, Harry goes along with the scheme after his ex-wife, Sandy, with whom he is still in love, phones to ask about his condition.

-The insurance company's lawyers, O'Brien, Thompson and Kincaid, suspect that the paralysis is fake, but all but one of their medical experts say that it is real.
-The experts are convinced by the remnants of a compressed vertebra (which Harry sustained as a child), and Harry's responses, helped by the numbing injections of novocaine that Willie has had a paroled dentist provide.
-The one holdout, Swiss Professor Winterhalter, is convinced that Harry is a fraud.
+The insurance company's lawyers, O'Brien, Thompson, and Kincaid, suspect the paralysis is fake, but all but one of their medical experts say it is real.
+The experts are convinced by a compressed vertebra injury Harry sustained as a child, enhanced by Harry's responses, along with the numbing novocaine injections given by a paroled dentist engaged by Willie.
+The one holdout, Swiss Professor Winterhalter, is convinced Harry is a fraud.

-With no medical evidence to base their case on, the lawyers hire Cleveland's best private detective, Chester Purkey, to keep Harry under constant surveillance.
-Willie, however, sees Purkey entering the apartment building across the street and lets Harry know that they are being watched and recorded.
-After Sandy arrives, he also warns Harry not to indulge in any hanky-panky with her.
-He proceeds to feed misinformation to Purkey; he incorporates the "Harry Hinkle Foundation", a non-profit charity to which all the proceeds of any settlement are to go, above and beyond the medical expenses.
+Without medical evidence to base their case on, the lawyers hire Cleveland's best private detective, Chester Purkey, to keep Harry under constant surveillance.
+When he sees Purkey enter the apartment building across the street, however, Willie lets Harry know they are being watched and recorded.
+After Sandy arrives, he warns Harry not to indulge in any hanky-panky with her.
+Willie proceeds to feed misinformation to Purkey; he incorporates the "Harry Hinkle Foundation", a non-profit charity to which all the proceeds of any settlement are to go, above and beyond the medical expenses.